Bookmakers & Land-takers

 The Making of a Gold Rush Daughter

-In a new project, Bookmakers & Land-takers, I examine the persistence of colonial imaginaries and print culture livelihoods across five generations in an American family.
-Tethered on one end to colonial Philadelphia, the War for Independence, and the literary industries in Cooperstown and Boston, it is anchored on the other to the California gold rush, San Francisco book worlds, Mountain Maidu Country, and one of the first women to graduate from the University of California.
+In a new project, Bookmakers & Land-takers, I examine the persistence of colonial imaginaries and print culture livelihoods across five generations of an American family.
+Tethered on one end to colonial Philadelphia, the War for Independence, and the literary industries in Cooperstown and Boston, it is anchored on the other to the California gold rush, San Francisco book worlds, and Mountain Maidu Country.
+A multi-generational narrative, Bookmakers & Land-takers culminates in the life and literary work of one of the first women to graduate from the University of California.

-Oakland High School in the 1870s: Cultivating the Literary Lives of Future UC Graduates (Western Association of Women Historians, 2026).
+Oakland High School in the 1870s: Cultivating the Literary Lives of Future UC Graduates Clara Bartling '78 and Milicent Shinn '80, '98 (Western Association of Women Historians, 2026).

 From the British Mid-Atlantic to Gold Rush California: Intergenerational Continuities and Transformations in a Settler-Colonial Family's Ambitions and Identity (Western History Conference, 2024).